ForJournalism/fj-javascript/README.md

 A DELETE request removes a record from our database.

+## Deployment

+Now we need to showoff our work!
+Let's deploy our application and discuss considerations for your software development life cycle (SDLC).

 ## Frontend

 Let's build a web page that helps us use our API in a more friendly manner.
 We can think about this webpage as a graphical user interface (GUI) for our API.